Jaemin Lee, PhD

 I am a social scientist interested in social networks, mathematical sociology, and computational social science.
 I study social influence in the political, economic, and school contexts.
 My research aims to understand various substantive topics including political polarization, product diffusion, friendship segregation, and intergroup relations.
 Methodologically, I use agent-based modeling, field experiments, and longitudinal network analysis.
-I am currently a Postdoctoral Research Associate at Northeastern University's Network Science Institute and D'Amore-McKim School of Business, working in the Collective Social Systems lab.
-Here's my CV and my profile page at the Network Science Institute.
+Previously I was a Postdoctoral Research Associate at Northeastern University's Network Science Institute and D'Amore-McKim School of Business, working in the Collective Social Systems lab.
+Here's my CV and my profile page at CUHK's sociology department.

 Bail, Christopher A., Lisa Argyle, Taylor Brown, John Bumpus, Haohan Chen, M. B. Fallin Hunzaker, Jaemin Lee, Marcus Mann, Friedolin Merhout, and Alexander Volfovsky.
 2018.
 “Exposure to Opposing Views on Social Media Can Increase Political Polarization.”
 Proceedings of the National Academy of Sciences (PNAS) 155(37): 9216-9221 https://doi.org/10.1073/pnas.1804840115